ubccpsc/310/reader/content/high-level-design/apis/_index.md

 * APIs should _never_ expose internal implementation details; these make it difficult for the consumer to use and for the maintainer when they want to change an internal implementation detail.

 * The 'usability' of a system to another engineer is dictated by the quality of the API.
 This means names should be well considered and consistent and the APIs, their constraints, and their pre- and post-conditions should be documented.
 Consistent APIs reduce developer surprise and helps them to naturally move from one API to the next.

+{{< youtube OqXw62LWEos >}}

+Some low-level API design advice includes:

+* Avoid long parameter lists since clients can easily mix up the parameters.

+* Return descriptive objects rather than primitive types.
+This simplifies API documentation and enables additional fields to be included.
+Clients can also consume the return value directly without implementing robust parsing of primitive types.

+* Avoid exceptional returns so clients can use the return value directly without additional checks.

+* Communicate exceptions in terms of the API to make them understandable to clients, and to avoid leaking internal implementation details.

+* The values returned by an API should be _immutable_ to prevent unintended changes between the client and producer.

+* Limit the surface of an API to avoid clients from depending on internal classes, fields, and methods.

+## Usability

+{{< youtube 2rSTWAZxTns >}}

+One aspect of APIs that is often overlooked is their _usability_.
+The user of an API is the developer who has to learn to use the API to use it within their own system.
+By providing effective affordances (such as meaningful names, parameter types, and data formats) and thinking about how the APIs will be used in practice, API designers can ease adoption of their APIs and help prevent consumers from using their APIs incorrectly.
+Usable API design requires combining strong development practice with techniques from user interface design (such as prototyping and user studies) and effective documentation.

+{{< figure src="API_usability.png" >}}

+## API platforms and summary

+{{< youtube 1nQyHE1uMXE >}}

+API Platforms are now an extremely popular way of building business value.
+These platforms emerged in the early 2000s when companies realized they could focus their development efforts on building a core set of functionality that could be extended by customers or third party organizations.
+By focusing on maximizing the quality and core capabilities of their platform, companies relieved themselves from building all possible niche versions of their product, instead letting other developers extend the platform for them.

+API design is of critical importance for companies building API platforms as a set of APIs that is opaque and difficult to understand will not achieve wide adoption.
+This is especially important for organizations who intend their API to be their primary product.

 ## References